Labh Singh

-Sukhdev Singh Dhillon (1952 – 12 July 1988), best known as Labh Singh and also known as Sukha Sipahi and General Labh Singh, was a former Punjab police officer turned militant who took command of the Khalistan Commando Force after its first leader, Manbir Singh Chaheru, was arrested in 1986.
+Sukhdev Singh Dhillon (1952 – 12 July 1988), also known as General Labh Singh and Sukha Sipahi was a militant, police officer, and Sikh separatist who took command of the Khalistan Commando Force after its first leader, Manbir Singh Chaheru, was arrested in 1986.

-He was an associate of Jarnail Singh Bhindranwale and fought against the Indian Army during Operation Blue Star.
+He was an associate of Jarnail Singh Bhindranwale who did many actions with Surinder Singh Sodhi and fought against the Indian Army during Operation Blue Star.

-He was involved in the attack on the Director-General of the Punjab Police, Julio Francis Ribeiro.
+He was involved in the assassination of retired Chief of Army Staff Arun Vaidya and the attack on the Director-General of the Punjab Police, Julio Francis Ribeiro.

+He was involved in multiple assassinations of police, and government officials as well as targeted attacks on Communists.
 He allegedly masterminded what was then India's largest bank robbery, taking almost Rs.
-60 million ($4.5 million) from the Punjab National Bank, Miller Gunj branch, Ludhiana. which enabled the Khalistan Commando Force to buy weapons.
+60 million (About 1.023 billion rupees in 2023.
+About $12.5 million USD in 2023) from the Punjab National Bank, Miller Gunj branch, Ludhiana, as well as many other robberies which enabled the Khalistan Commando Force to buy weapons.